zeux/wasm-simd/Shuffles.md

 ## Reverses

 These shuffle masks map to 4-6 instructions on x64 and 1 instruction on arm64.
 They allow you to reverse the order of bytes in each 64/32/16-bit lane.
-Happy endian swapping.

 - 64-bit: `{7, 6, 5, 4, 3, 2, 1, 0, 15, 14, 13, 12, 11, 10, 9, 8}`
 - 32-bit: `{3, 2, 1, 0, 7, 6, 5, 4, 11, 10, 9, 8, 15, 14, 13, 12}`